BeePackages/Bee/README.md

 will become completely optional, as more and more packages get added to Bee.

 ### Packages
-All official Bee packages are hosted on the [@BeePackages](https://github.com/BeePackages) GitHub organisation.
+All official Bee packages will be hosted on the [@BeePackages](https://github.com/BeePackages) GitHub organisation.

 ### Installation